lidianycs/lidianycs.github.io/_pages/about.md

 Visiting Researcher at Virginia Commonwealth University (VCU), funded by the competitive CAPES PrInt Fellowship, collaborated on international studies examining software team practices and collaboration.

-Extensive experience in teaching and outreach, working with students from both traditional computer science programs and non-CS backgrounds.
+Experience in teaching and outreach, working with students from both traditional computer science programs and non-CS backgrounds.
 Strong advocate for diversity and inclusion in technology, and currently serving as a Community Manager at BRAVAS in Tech.

 Active reviewer for top-tier software engineering venues, contributing to the research community through peer review and service.